hypo69/hypo/pytest/gemini/src/ai/tiny_troupe/TinyTroupe/tinytroupe/examples.md

 * **Data Validation:**  Test if inputs are validated in the function; if data types or value ranges are expected to be restricted, ensure the tests verify this.

-These improved tests provide a more robust and comprehensive suite, demonstrating how to efficiently handle the complex data structures you'll likely encounter in TinyPerson definition scenarios.
+These improved tests provide a more robust and comprehensive suite, demonStarting how to efficiently handle the complex data structures you'll likely encounter in TinyPerson definition scenarios.
 Remember to tailor the tests to your specific requirements.
 Remember to adjust these tests to address specific requirements and edge cases in the original code.